A Complete Guide to Everest Base Camp Trek

 How to do Everest Base Camp Trek?

-- Visit the local agency of Kathmandu, and then they will provide you the porters and guides.
+- Visit the local agency of Kathmandu, and then they will provide you with the porters and guides.

 - You only need to book the flight from Kathmandu to Lukla.
 Neither every path is clear and easy for all trekkers.
-The area is low populated, so you can get many tea houses to stay, so you need not book any accommodations.
+The area is low populated, so you can get many tea houses to stay in, so you need not book any accommodations.
 This is a risky and ultimately costly option.

 Fooding During EBC trek

 The food will be costly because all requirements like gas rise, dal, etc. are carried by bus and yaks to mountains.
 You can also have the meat according to your wish.
-Also, you can see the Popular food names on the list you can have it.
+Also, you can see the Popular food names on the list you can have.
 According to the incensement of elevation, there will even be an increment in the cost of both accommodations and food.

 Lunch and Dinner